roytang/blog/content/posts/2015/08/grand-prix-london-2015.md

 url: /2015/08/grand-prix-london-2015/
 ---

 I was sent to London for work for a few months, which meant an opportunity to play a third GP for the year after [Manila back in January][1] and [Singapore back in June][2].
-This will be the most GP events I&'ve played in a one year period.
-I didn&'t have time to practice, so I went with an updated version of the Jeskai tempo deck I was playing at the start of Khans rotation.
+This will be the most GP events I've played in a one year period.
+I didn't have time to practice, so I went with an updated version of the Jeskai tempo deck I was playing at the start of Khans rotation.

 {{< cardlist title="Jeskai Tempo" >}}